alpenovDcode/alpenovDcode/README.md

 # 💫 About Me:
 Hi!
-My name is Eugene and I am a student who is passionate about mobile development on the iOS platform.
+My name is Eugeniy and I am a student who is passionate about mobile development on the iOS platform.
 At the moment, I am actively studying Swift and Swift, striving to become a sought-after Junior iOS Developer.

 Personal qualities
 Responsible and organized